QwenLM/Qwen2.5/docs/source/framework/function_call.md

 They are many ways for LLMs to understand and follow this protocol.
 As always, the key is prompt engineering or an internalized template known by the model.
-Qwen2 were pre-trained with two types of templates that could support function calling, one in-house designed and one based on ReAct Prompting, so that users can directly make use of this procedure.
+Qwen2.5 were pre-trained with various types of templates that could support function calling, so that users can directly make use of this procedure.

 ## Inference with Function Calling